-Over the years, Brian has held many titles—small business owner, trade association executive, Bush Administration official, lobbyist, attorney, blogger, college administrator—but there are three that he is most proud of: father, husband and Virginian.
+Over the years, Brian has held many titles—small business owner, trade association executive, Bush Administration official, lobbyist, attorney, public official, blogger, college administrator—but there are three that he is most proud of: father, husband and Virginian.

 Born in Baltimore and raised in Pennsylvania, Brian came to the DC metropolitan area to attend The George Washington University, where he earned two degrees.
 But it wasn’t until he moved to Fairfax County in 2007 that he knew he’d found his home—and that’s where he settled down, got married and started his family.

 Brian got his start in politics sixteen years ago, interning for a state legislator in Pennsylvania, knocking on doors to register voters and supporting local candidates.
 He currently serves as legislative and political director for the Seafarers International Union of North America, the nation’s largest maritime labor union, representing merchant mariners in the deep sea, inland and Great Lakes trades.
 A former Bush Administration official, he was special assistant and senior speechwriter to Secretary of Labor Elaine L. Chao from 2008 to 2009.
 In that capacity, he served as the Secretary’s lead liaison to organized labor and as a member of her senior staff.

 An attorney, he is licensed to practice law in the Commonwealth of Virginia.